 Rapid content creation

 This approach gives them the usability that WordPress is famous for, and the ability to leverage cutting-edge technologies in an omnichannel experience—“manna from heaven,” said Hos.
-WordPress also gave us excellent language support (including bidirectional) which allowed us to easily support languages like Arabic and Chinese.
+WordPress also gave them excellent language support (including bidirectional) which allowed them to easily support languages like Arabic and Chinese.